All motifs

 The party as a recurring setting across Taylor's writing - the gathering whose social code the speaker is on, off, performing inside, or watching from outside.
 The image appears in every era from Fearless through The Tortured Poets Department and shifts register according to the speaker's position relative to the gathering.
 The formal-ball variant drawn from fairy-tale and literary tradition (Cinderella's ball, the Capulet feast) marks first sight and the fated meeting; the high-school dance and the glamorous after-party mark moments of inclusion or exposure; the party in the wider catalogue most often surfaces around where the speaker stands - on the list, weeping in the bathroom, the life of the party, watching from outside the windows.
 The image extends to adjacent figures - the party dress, the after-party, the dinner party, the crashed party, the hosted party - that share the same register of bounded social occasion.

-The party carries the doubled charge of inclusion and exposure: the gathering tests where the speaker stands in a social order while she is simultaneously among everyone and looking for one person.
-The figure's force often comes from the speaker's position: inside it (on the list, dressed for it, performing as its life), at its edge (weeping in the bathroom, the open wound the party cannot accommodate), or outside it entirely (looking in from the windows, watching the lights from the street).
-Across the catalogue the register also tracks chronological residue: what looks like fairy-tale arrival in the early songs (the prince and princess at the ball, the school dance, the yacht-club pretending) returns later as the social world the speaker is hosting, crashing, or has been excluded from.
-The glitter on the floor after the party marks what the night was for and what it has cost.
+The party holds inclusion and exposure in the same moment: the gathering tests where the speaker stands in a social order while she is at once among everyone and looking for one person.
+Its force comes from her position, inside it (on the list, dressed for it, performing as its life), at its edge (weeping in the bathroom, the open wound the party cannot accommodate), or outside it entirely (looking in from the windows, watching the lights from the street).
+Across the catalogue it also tracks chronological residue: what looks like fairy-tale arrival in the early songs, the prince and princess at the ball, the school dance, the yacht-club pretending, returns later as the social world the speaker is hosting, crashing, or shut out of.
+The glitter on the floor after the party marks what the night was for and what it cost.

 Appears in 24 songs